dfelinto/blender-manual/modeling/surfaces/editing.rst

    | Hotkey:   None

 This is the same option as for :doc:`curve selection <modeling/curves/editing#every_nth>`.
-However, the behavior of the :guilabel:`N` ("selection step") parameter in the 2D of a NURBS surface "cage" seems quite difficult to understand…
+However, the behavior of the :guilabel:`N` ("selection step") parameter in the 2D of a NURBS surface "cage" seems quite difficult to understand...

 Control Point Row